 The Cybermen, somewhat worse for the wear after recent battles, face off with a future incarnation of the Doctor in “Resurgence of the Cybermen.”
 This one is posted here as opposed to the usual FanFiction.net since that site doesn’t permit script-format stories.

 “Mirror Mirror” finds the fourth Doctor trapped in a pocket universe with a little girl named Alice.
 To escape, he must somehow get past the Red Queen.
+This was my submission for the 2016 Paul Spragg Memorial Short Trips competition.
+Joshua Wanisko won that year with his remarkable “Forever Fallen.”

 The Lord of the Rings